UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 ![](/uploads/versions/maslows-hierarchy-of-needs1---x----1344-1000x---.jpg)

-AND the only way to help people reach this very top shelf, is enabling them and helping them to have what he calls: *Peak-experiences.*He alsoargues that any individuals’ deepest motivations sit at the top of the pyramid - and take on an inspirational quality.
+AND the only way to help people reach this very top shelf, is enabling them and helping them to have what he calls:&nbsp;*Peak-experiences.*He alsoargues that any individuals’ deepest motivations sit at the top of the pyramid - and take on an inspirational quality.

 ##### Which brings me to my next point of this story:
 {: .present-before-paste}